ifm/documentation/ApplicationNotes/StrayLight/reflectiveObjects.md

 # Dealing with highly reflective objects: the case of stray-light

 Scenes including highly reflective objects are common in robotics and industrial use cases.
-These scenes can present challenges as reflectors introduce an artifacts known in optical systems as *stray-light*.
+These scenes can present challenges as reflectors introduce an artifact known in optical systems as *stray-light*.
 In this document, we focus on this phenomenon and present the stray-light filter available with the O3R.
 We analyze some challenging cases and give hints on how to handle specific applications.

 *NOTE: the scenes presented here are recreated with the intention of highlighting specific challenges of mobile robot environment, here in our office.
 We detail our experience trying to "fool" the system but we are well aware of the limitations this approach.
 We always want to hear from first hand experience and we gladly welcome your feedback. @contact*